Lovend333/aws-security-automation/README.md

 ## force-user-mfa
 Demo script to automatically create and attach virtual MFA to any newly created IAM user.
 The use can fetch the MFA Seed themselves using AWS CLI.

+## Codacy
+Coday offers development teams a quality automation and standardization solution so that they can shift as far left as possible, identifying new issues early in the development process.
 ***

 Copyright 2016 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.